 - Preheat oven to 350 degrees.

 - Grease bundt pan with butter set aside.
 Heat sugar in a small saucepan over medium-high heat.
 Let sugar sit for about 2 minutes until sugar begins to melt.
 Be sure to keep an eye on the sugar.
 Once the sugar begins to melt, begin to swirl the pan to help melt the sugar.
 Continue to swirl until sugar melts smooth, if needed stir gently with a wooden spoon.
 Be careful not to over brown the sugar.

 - Immediately pour caramel into the bundt pan, evenly coating the bottom of the pan.
 You will have to move quickly before the caramel sets.
 Set pan aside until ready to use.

 - Add cream cheese and 2 tablespoons of evaporated milk to the bowl of a stand mixer.
 With a whisk attachment, whisk the cream cheese and milk until smooth.

 - Changing to a paddle attachment, beat in eggs one at a time.
-You want to change to a paddle attachment so not to incorporate air into the batter.
+You want to change to a paddle attachment so as not to incorporate air into the batter.
 Mix in evaporated milk, sweetened condensed milk, vanilla, cinnamon, and coffee.
 If there are any cheese lumps floating in the strain it through a fine-mesh strainer.

 - Pour batter into prepared bundt pan, set aside.